resilientOrgs/Resilient-community-app/README.md

 _Frontend_: OOJavaSript, Ajax, jQuery/UI.

-Consuming googleMaps API for the mapping aspect of the project.
+Consuming leaflet API and MapBox for the mapping aspect of the project.